LIT-Protocol/lit-js-sdk/api_docs.md

 *   `string` **[string][79]** The string to zip and encrypt

-Returns **[Object][78]** The encryptedZip as a Blob and the symmetricKey used to encrypt it, as a JSON string.
+Returns **[Object][78]** The encryptedZip as a Blob and the symmetricKey used to encrypt it, as a Uint8Array.
 The encrypted zip will contain a single file called "string.txt"

 ## zipAndEncryptFiles